 You may have an expunged conviction or sealed conviction and arrest records.
 This means that a court destroyed the documents for your charges.
 These charges won’t show up on your criminal record.
 In this case, you probably don’t need to worry.
 An expunged conviction won’t immediately disqualify you.

 It depends on what offenses are on your criminal record.
-You may or may not be eligible for Deferred Action for Childhood Arrivals (DACA) with a record.
+You may or may not be eligible for DACA with a record.
 If you have a non-disqualifying criminal history, you likely still have eligibility.
-But, U.S. Citizenship and Immigration Services (USCIS) decides each case by considering your full history.
+But USCIS decides each case by considering your full history.
 Note that any criminal conviction may result in a denial if USCIS has concerns over the risks an applicant might pose to others.
 So, you should seek out legal help before applying to become a DACA recipient.